digitalcredentials/sign-and-verify/README.md

 - 400: invalid input
 - 500: error

-Note: VerificationResult from vc-http-api isn't especially helpful at the moment, so we pass along verification metadata.
+Note: VerificationResult from vc-api isn't especially helpful at the moment, so we pass along verification metadata.
 But response code 200 means it's successfully verified.

 ## Request a Demo Credential